Notre Dame vs. Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 Virginia Stats and Trends

-- In Virginia's nine games this season, it has five wins against the spread.
+- Virginia has five wins against the spread in nine games this year.

-- The Cavaliers have yet to cover the spread this year when underdogs by 5.5 points or more.

-- Virginia's games this season have gone over the point total four times in eight opportunities (50%).
+- Virginia's games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).

-- Virginia is 5-3 against the spread and 6-3 overall when the team amasses over 371.1 yards.
+- Virginia is 5-3 against the spread and 6-3 overall when the team amasses more than 371.1 yards.

-- This season the Cavaliers have 13 turnovers, four fewer than the Fighting Irish have takeaways (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.